memosasoft/fake-news-detector/README.md

 I don't have all the answers but I am willing to code.
 It is a complicated problem and we may be limited on what can be done.

+I found an API that could help the project

+Search worldwide news

+with code Locate articles and breaking news headlines from news sources and blogs across the web with our JSON API.
+We could us it to validate if the story is fake or is trending.

 Memo Sim @ Fake news detector filters project